Go Back

 • a microphone foam windscreen (can be purchased separately)

-• USB connection type C/Micro-USB, as jack plugs can rotate in the socket and impair the speech recognition
+• USB connection type C/Micro-USB, as jack plugs can rotate in the socket and impair the speech recognition, or Bluetooth headsets with HD-Audio

 • the frequency range for voice input (microphone) should be at least 12 kHz (better still 16 kHz)